NehzUx/NewInML2022NeurIPS/README.md

-We are organizing again NewInML at NeurIPS 2022!
+We plan to organize again NewInML at NeurIPS 2022!
 We are updating the website frequently.
 Stay tuned!
-If you have any information, please contact us by: contactnewinml@gmail.com
+If you have any question, please contact us by: contactnewinml@gmail.com

 # Program